-The Enterprise package is for companies seeking enterprise-grade security for websites or applications.
-You can contact customer support to get a quote.
+The Enterprise package caters to companies in search of enterprise-grade security for their websites or applications.
+Feel free to reach out to our customer support team to receive a personalized quote.

 Cloudflare’s paid packages don’t come cheap.
 While the Pro plan is reasonably priced, the Business plan is quite expensive.

 If you want to host a website and get Cloudflare CDN protection, check out this top web hosting comparison to find which of the market’s best web hosting services offers Cloudflare CDN for free or at an affordable cost.